 Use all the usual ways you normally pick your files.
 And drag them across to the finder window on your Seagate Expansion drive.

 If the files on your Seagate Expansion are your only copy of your files.

 Ensure you have a copy of them elsewhere.
 Or better yet buy two Seagate Expansions.
 And have the second as a backup of your first.

-When you’ve finished using your Seagate Expansion drive and have deleted files from it.
+When you’ve finished using your Seagate external drive and have deleted files from it.

 Be sure to empty your Mac’s Bin.

 Do this before ejecting and plugging out your Expansion external drive.

 Otherwise ghost images of the files could still appear on your Seagate Expansion.